“Trust your care to the specialist in jaw surgery ad robotic dental implant reconstruction”

-South Florida Jaw & Facial Surgery / Robotic Dental Implant Center only uses the most recent technological advances and “Top Tier” dental implant products.
-Our doctors are able to place single stage and two stage implants.
+Love Your Jaws Surgery Center, Miami’s First Robotic Dental Implant Solution only uses the most recent technological advances and “Top Tier” dental implant products.
+Dr. Kroum Dimitrov is able to place single stage and two stage implants.
 Single stage implants do not require a second procedure to uncover them, but do require a minimum of six to ten weeks of healing time before artificial teeth are placed.

 What Types Of Prostheses Are Available?